kenntwasde/raspi_baseimage-docker/README.md

  - forked from [https://github.com/phusion/baseimage-docker.git](https://github.com/phusion/baseimage-docker.git)
  - see [Changelog.md](Changelog.md) for Changes.

 Baseimage-docker is a special [Docker](https://www.docker.com) image that is configured for correct use within Docker containers.
-It is Ubuntu, plus:
+It is <strike>Ubuntu</strike> Raspbian, plus:

  * Modifications for Docker-friendliness.
  * Administration tools that are especially useful in the context of Docker.